-juju deploy mysql-innodb-cluster
+juju deploy mysql-innodb-cluster --channel 8.0/stable

 Important: The eoan series is the first series supported by the mysql-innodb-cluster and mysql-router charms.
 These charms replace the percona-cluster charm starting with the focal series.

 config.yaml of the built charm (or see the charm in the Charm Store) for the full list of configuration options, along with their descriptions and default values.
 See the Juju documentation for details on configuring applications.

 MySQL 8 is natively HA and requires at least three database units, which are often containerised.
 To deploy a three-node cluster to new containers on machines ‘0’, ‘1’, and ‘2’:

 juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 mysql-innodb-cluster